DmtkD/DataStructures/README.md

 # DataStructures
-> Repository for data structures written in Python
+Repository for data structures written in Python on the course «Internet of Things» in Lviv Polytehnic National University

-## Task №1
+## Task
-> Create a сlosed unidirectional linked list for some device
+**Create a сlosed-oneway linked list for some device**

 ### Add the following methods to the list
 ```